hanwenzhang123/bu-cs622-programming/week4/README.md

 - a technique for quickly estimating how similar two sets are.

 # Bloom Filter
-- efficient data structure if a particular data existed in a set or not
-- its output tells the target data object does not exist in the st or might exist
+- probabilistic data structure, if a particular data existed in a set or not, its output tells the target data object does not exist in the st or might exist
-- memory efficient and faster
+- memory efficient and running time faster
 - base structure is a bit vector

 ## bit vector